Links on Android Authority may earn us a commission. Learn more.

 Supcase tends to keep the options pretty simple.
 The most widely available case is the UB Pro.
 It’s probably available for whatever device you’re carrying around, but some of the more niche cases are only available for flagship releases.
 For example, the iPhone 12 is one of the very few phones with access to every type of case.
 Here are a few things to consider as you start your case hunt:

-- Design and colorways: The Supcase UB Pro isn’t exactly the sleekest option on the market, but there are a good number of colors to choose from.
+- Design and colorways: The Supcase UB Pro isn’t exactly the lightest or sleekest option on the market, but there are a good number of colors to choose from.
 You can also try a few clear cases or the UB Vault, which doubles as a wallet.

 - What extra features are available?
 One of the biggest draws with the Supcase UB Pro is the built-in kickstand.
 The UB Vault adds a few wallet slots, or you can go for the UB Snap and add a grippy ring to the back of your iPhone X.